 - Frequently publishes in other journals about both civil law and antitrust issues

 - Teaches competition law courses to peers, companies and students, amongst others at Academie voor de Rechtspraktijk.

 Marianne Meijssen specializes in complex multi-jurisdictional damages litigation, and in antitrust damages claims in particular.
 Over the years, she has gained broad experience representing both claimants and defendants in private as well as administrative proceedings.
-She frequently draws from this experience when working with clients to set up and litigate their case.
+She frequently draws from this experience when working with clients to set up and litigate their cases.

 - Represented defendants in several leading Dutch follow-on damages cases (Elevators & Escalators, Pre-stressing Steel, Sodium Chloride, and Air Cargo).
 This has granted her valuable insights in the strategies employed by defendants, which she now uses to help plaintiffs recover damages they have suffered as effectively and efficiently as possible.